 "How come girls don't have a penis?"

-18 months to 3 years of age.
-Your child will begin to learn about his own body.
-It is important to teach your child the proper names for body parts.
+3 years old.
+At this age, children are starting to learn about their body and how it works.
+Teach your child the proper names for body parts.
 Making up names for body parts may give the idea that there is something bad or secret about those parts.

-School-age Children"How old do girls have to be before they can have a baby?"
+"How old do people have to be before they can have a baby?"

 "Why do some men like other men?"

-Their questions will become more complex as he tries to understand the connection between sexuality and making babies.
-He may come up with his own explanations about how the body works or where babies come from.
-He may also turn to his friends for answers.
+Their questions will become more complex as they try to understand the connection between sexuality and making babies.
+They may come up with their own explanations about how the body works or where babies come from.
+They may also turn to their friends or the internet for answers.

 8 to 9 years of age.
 Your child probably already has developed a sense of right and wrong.
-She is able to understand that sex is something that happens between two people who love each other.
-She may begin to become interested in how mom and dad met and fell in love.
+They are able to understand that sex is something that happens between two consenting people.
+They may begin to become interested in how caregivers met and fell in love.